UC-MACSS/persp-analysis/assignments/Assignment_1.md

 #### Dirtiness

 Perhaps one of the biggest problems with doing web scraping in general is the dirtiness of the data one receives.
-That is, the data that is not created by the researcher and is often done in a way which is difficult to organize and can lead to misunderstandings.
-Given the large volume of social media posts coded for pro-secessionist sentiments this too can become a problem with the data gathering.
+That is, the data is not created by the researcher and is often done in a way which is difficult to organize and can lead to misunderstandings.
+Given the large volume of social media posts coded for pro-secessionist sentiments, this too can become a problem with the data gathering.

 Unfortunately, the only real solution to this is vigilance and organization.
-I will organize the data to track users over time and have each post coded as a binary (pro-secessionist, or non-secessionist) and keep this well organized as time-series data.
+I will organize the data to track users over time and have each post coded as a binary variable (pro-secessionist, or non-secessionist) and keep this well organized as time-series data.
 In this case, being aware of the problem and being careful is the only way to overcome it.

 #### Spurious correlations